Aileenlingyu/aileenlingyu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Multimodal machine learning
-  - Vision language mdoels
+  - Vision and language
-  - Information Retrieval
+  - Generative models

 # Education to show in About widget
 education: